Mark Fields (businessman): Career in business

 Fields was recruited by Ford in 1989 and moved up the ranks.
 He ran Ford's Argentina operations at the age of 36.

-Fields was assigned to Japan to run marketing and sales for Mazda Motor Corporation (then owned by Ford).
+Fields was assigned to Japan to run marketing and sales for Mazda (then owned by Ford).
 He was named president and CEO of Mazda Motor Corporation in 2000 at age 38, then the youngest CEO ever of a major Japanese company.
 Prior to his arrival, Mazda posted an annual operating loss of over $US100 million.
 Fields instituted a turnaround plan that saw Mazda post a 2001 operating profit of $215 million by creating a culture of promoting for talent rather than seniority, reducing labor costs and implementing a unified design product vision that led to the company’s "Zoom-Zoom" brand image of the 2000s.

 In 2002, Fields became chairman and CEO of the Premier Automotive Group, Ford's luxury unit, which at the time included Aston Martin, Jaguar, Land Rover and Volvo Cars.
 He then was named executive vice president, Ford of Europe and Premier Automotive Group, where he led all activities for Ford's premium vehicle business group and for Ford brand vehicles manufactured and sold in European countries.
 Ford’s European operations returned a profit in 2004 for the first time since 1997.
 All Premiere units other than Jaguar were profitable by 2005.
 Aston Martin "created a new generation of products including the Vantage and DB9" that "led to the highest sales years in the company's history."

 In 2005, he returned to the United States to head the Americas division of the company.
 In this role, he developed the "Way Forward" plan, which was designed to make Ford's North American operations leaner and more centrally driven in areas such as product development, purchasing and engineering.
 Under Fields, in 2012 Ford reported record-high North American profits of $8.3 billion on a record 12% profit margin.

 In December 2012, Ford appointed Fields its chief operating officer.
 He was named president and CEO of Ford effective July 1, 2014, succeeding Alan Mulally.